Amanita Muscaria & Muscimol: Research & Studies

 Amanita muscaria extract and neuroprotection (Dushkov et al., 2019 — Food and Chemical Toxicology)

-A standardized muscimol-rich Amanita extract showed statistically significant neuroprotective effects across multiple in vitro neurotoxicity models, including antioxidant and free radical scavenging activity, without inhibiting MAO-B, an important safety marker.
+A standardized muscimol-rich Amanita extract showed statistically significant neuroprotective effects across multiple in vitro neurotoxicity models, including antioxidant and free radical scavenging activity.

 → View study